binhex/documentation/docker/faq/plex.md

 **Transcode to RAM**

-1. Go to unraid web ui/Docker tab/left click Plex container and select 'edit'
+1. Go to unRAID web ui/Docker tab/left click Plex container and select 'edit'
 2. Click on the toggle for 'advanced view'
 3. Go to variable named 'TRANS_DIR' and set the value to ```/transcode```
 4. Click on 'Add another Path, Port, Variable, Label or Device' and select 'Config Type' of 'Path'